4dn-dcic/tibanna/docs/execution_json.rst

 :input_parameters:
     - A dictionary that contains input parameter values.
 Default parameters don't need to be included.
-The keys must match the input argument name of the CWL.
+The keys must match the input argument name of the CWL/WDL.
     - (e.g.

     ::